reclaimprotocol/attestor-core/docs/provider.md

 The HTTP provider handles other considerations when creating the request & parsing the response to prevent abuse, and false generation of claims.
 This list is not exhaustive, but some notable considerations include:

 1. `Connection: close` header is added to the request to prevent the server from keeping the connection open.
 This is done to prevent the user from sending multiple requests to the server & getting different responses, and perhaps using one of those responses to falsely generate a claim.
-	- The witness of course verifies the presence of this header in the transcript
+	- The attestor of course verifies the presence of this header in the transcript
 2. `Accept-Encoding: identity` header is added to the request to prevent the server from compressing the response.
 This is done because we can't correctly validate the response if it's compressed & redacted.
 3. Validation of the `Host` header in the request is done to ensure the request is being sent to the correct server.